Resources

 ... "params": {"time_limit": 5}}])

-This example sets the identifier, problem_data_id, of the problem data being uploaded to the value returned from the Initiate Upload of Problem Data example and sets the requested solver to hybrid_binary_quadratic_model_version2p, a Leap solver available to the user account that executed this example.
+This example sets the identifier, problem_data_id, of the problem data being uploaded to the value returned from the Initiate Upload of Problem Data example and sets the requested solver to hybrid_binary_quadratic_model_version2p, a solver available to the user account that executed this example.

 $ problem_data_id="be806ff1-09d3-49d4-bba1-3008790c99d6"